 This article provides a very detailed account of how many, many biblical passages approve of slavery, including the meaning of “slave” versus “servant”.
 It demonstrates the ways these texts affected the abolition movement and church history in the three main Christian traditions (Roman Catholic, Eastern Orthodox, and Protestant).
 A summary is provided of what slavery was like in the ancient Middle East and Roman Empire, based on direct quotes from historians that specialize in those fields.
 Enlightenment humanism is contrasted with traditional Christianity in its approach to abolition and human rights generally.
 There are more than 80 hyperlinks that provide references for the claims I make.

 Not one verse in the Bible advocates for ending the practice of owning another person.
 A possible exception can be found in the early chapters of Exodus where the Old Testament God intends to free his people from slavery in Egypt.
-This does not mean much, given that after being led out of Egypt the Jews were taught by God in great detail exactly how to keep Jewish women and men as indentured servants or chattel slaves, depending on the circumstances (Exodus 21).
-What is equally distressing to modern readers is that God gave the Jews explicit instructions in Leviticus 25:44-46 on the procedure for buying foreign slaves and keeping them and their children as chattel property for life.
+This does not mean much, given that after being led out of Egypt the Jews were taught by God in great detail exactly how to acquire their own people as indentured servants or chattel slaves, depending on the circumstances (Exodus 21).
+What is equally distressing to modern readers is that God provided the Jews with explicit instructions in Leviticus 25:44-46 on the procedure for buying foreign slaves and keeping them and their children as chattel property for life.
 Also in the Torah, God mandates that the Jews keep the survivors of the Promised Land conquests as chattel slaves, especially the women (Deuteronomy 20:10-18, 21:10-11).
 A section in Isaiah 14:1-2 announces that the Jews are promised a future in which they will enslave all other people groups of the world.
 They “will possess the nations as male and female slaves in the Lord’s land”.
 The New Testament continues this trend of approved human subjugation with multiple stories by Jesus about slavery, including where he declares the relationship between God and humankind to be like the connection between earthly masters and slaves.
 He makes no criticism of slavery.
 He speaks as if the institution is normal and acceptable, even saying that God and human masters are justified in torturing disobedient slaves (Matthew 18:21-35).
 The writings of the apostles Paul and Peter include commanding slaves in five different books to obey their masters with reverence, fear, respect, sincerity, and love as if toward Christ, even when the slave owner is harsh.
 Slaves are to try and please their owners at all times, not just when being observed (Ephesians 6:5-6, Colossians 3:22, Titus 2:9-10, 1 Peter 2:18).
 The enslaved are directed to work even harder for Christian masters, since they are fellow believers.
 Paul’s letter to the slaveholder Philemon, requesting forgiving treatment of a runaway slave, embraces the idea of spiritual brotherhood among Christian slaves and their Christian owners but does not find fault with any part of slavery as an institution or promote a universal principle of abolition.
 At the end of an instructive section regarding the expected obedience of slaves and reverence toward masters, Paul says: “Anyone who teaches something different is arrogant and lacks understanding….Their minds are corrupt, and they have turned their backs on the truth.”
 (1 Timothy 6:1-5a) Christians are “slaves of God”.
 (Romans 6:16-23)

 All of the biblical passages mentioned in the last paragraph offer sturdy guardrails to follow when interpreting proclamations of general spiritual freedom such as in Galatians: